- LwM2M basics

 Read {"key":"batteryLevel"}

-• Tick the “Attribute” checkbox on the desired attribute and type the Key name;
+- Tick the “Attribute” checkbox on the desired attribute and input the custom name for the key.

 Below you can find examples of usage for commands that are supported by the Thingsboard platform for LWM2M protocol.
 Please note that your target client may not support all of them, please refer to the client’s documentation for detailed information on supported commands.